zumasys/docs/site/accuterm/release-notes/8.0/README.md

 ## What’s New

+- Support for Microsoft Visual Studio Code!
+A new command, `VSCODE`, has been added to the host programs.
+This command works like the WED or GED commands, and will open VS Code to edit programs.
+Used in conjunction with the MultiValue Basic extension for VS Code, you can browse, edit, search and compile programs from VS Code, using AccuTerm as the connector to the MV file system.
+Search for MultiValue Basic in the VS Code extensions search box to install this extension.
 - Main window: the old MDI interface has been replaced with a simple tabbed interface.
 Previously you could open multiple sessions in a single main window.
 AccuTerm 8 supports multiple sessions in multiple main windows.
 - Tear-off tabs: you can drag tabs on the session tab bar to re-order the tabs.
 You can drag tabs outside of the AccuTerm window to open them in a separate window.
 You can also drag tabs between different AccuTerm windows.
 - Updated icons: all of the icons used by the main AccuTerm application have been updated to a simple monochrome theme.